In this article, we are going to learn how to run a .NET application as a Linux service.

 The [Install] section defines the behavior of a unit like whether it is enabled or disabled.
 The WantedBy directive specifies how a unit should be enabled.
 In this example, we just set the Systemd service to start in a multi-user environment, which will be the most common scenario.

-After creating the Systemd unit file, we need to place it in the /etc/systemd/system directory of the Linux system.
+After creating the Systemd unit file, we need to place it in the /etc/systemd/system Linux system’s directory.

 Once we create the service unit file and copy the published service to the ExecStart path specified inside it, we need to reload the Systemd services using the systemctl daemon-reload command: